iamthedh7/License_plate_recognition/README.md

            python Main.py

-# or:
+# or:  <if you want to save your Result>

-           python Main.py 1 (if you want to save your Result)
+           python Main.py 1

 Note: Please install the necessary libraries into the Environment by yourself when the terminal warning "missing libraries".